EinKeks/ws-client-examples/README.md

 You can find example clients for Java, JavaScript, Python and C# in this repo.

+`Restrictions`

-Restrictions: you can resubscrube to particular channel only once per minute (there is no restrictions for different channels).
+1. You can resubscrube to particular channel only once per minute (there is no restrictions for different channels).

+2. Queue size of websocket is limited to 256 messages, so you can have maximum of 256 'inflight' subscriptions (when you have sent a message to subscribe and did not get the answer 'subscribed').
+When you want yo subsctibe to more then 256 topics at once, you have to queue subscriptions or take a while between sending blocks of subscriptions.
+Sending too many subscrption requests at once or not receiving too many messages from websocket will lead to disconnection.

+### 0. Keep-alives

+You will get empty ("") messages every 30 seconds.

 ### 1. Ticker channel